microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_managed_identity/linux/_index.md

 By default, the managed identity on an Azure Arc-enabled server will have no access to Azure resources.
 The steps below will show how to use standard RBAC assignments to give the required access.

-* Get the Managed Identity's object ID

-    Change the `--name` and `--resource-group` values to the correct values for your onboarded Ubuntu VM.
+- Get the Managed Identity's object ID.
+Use the below command to output the object ID to a parameter by changing the `--name` and `--resource-group` values to the correct values for your onboarded Ubuntu Azure Arc-enabled server.

     ```shell
     objectId=$(az connectedmachine show --name my_ubuntu_vm --resource-group my_resource_group --query identity.principalId --output tsv)